Clinical Communication Program

 This program is for: Physicians

 Duration: 6 months, consisting of three phases:

 - Phase 1 – preparation and goal setting

 - Phase 2 – three-day in-person residential workshop

 - Phase 3 – four months of implementation and coaching activities

 Benefits of the program:

-Studies have shown this course to be highly effective in reducing future claims and litigation risk of physicians who had been identified as posing a significantly higher risk than their peers**.
+Research found this course to be effective in reducing future claims and litigation risk of physicians who had been identified as posing a significantly higher risk than their peers**.
 The real-world, results-focused approach includes development of a tailored workable action plan.

 Key program elements: